Last updated: Wednesday 14th July 2021

 We understand that this is a difficult time for families who have loved ones staying with us, but these changes have been brought in to protect our patients, staff and other visitors.

 Visiting hours are from 2pm until 6pm.
-Visitors are restricted to patients bedrooms at this time, please don't wander into garden areas.
+Visitors are restricted to patients bedrooms at this time.

 Flexible visiting in the case of end of life can be discussed with our team.